Alberto Suárez (footballer)

-Alberto Suárez Santos (born 20 October 1981) is a Spanish former footballer who played as a forward.
+Alberto Suárez Santos (born 20 October 1981) is a Spanish former professional footballer who played as a forward.

-Club career
+Career

 Born in Gijón, Asturias, Suárez spent the vast majority of his career in the Segunda División B or lower.
-Over a nine-year senior spell he represented Astur CF, Real Oviedo Vetusta, Deportivo Alavés B, SD Eibar – his only Segunda División experience, in the 2004–05 season– Marino de Luanco, Real Jaén and Cultural y Deportiva Leonesa.
+Over a ten-year senior spell he represented Astur CF, Real Oviedo Vetusta, Deportivo Alavés B, SD Eibar – his only Segunda División experience, in the 2004–05 season– Marino de Luanco, Real Jaén and Cultural y Deportiva Leonesa.

+Suárez scored the first of two second-tier goals on 14 May 2005, but in a 3–2 away loss against Gimnàstic de Tarragona.

 Personal life

 Suárez's older brother, Eugenio, was also a professional footballer.
 More successful, he played more than 90 competitive games with Oviedo.